Sandeep0076/Rag-Chatbot/docs/README_API_USAGE.md

   ```

 - **Request Parameters**:
-  - `text` (required): Array of strings containing the conversation history with the current question as the last element
+  - `text` (required): Array of strings containing alternating user messages and AI answers, with the current user question as the last element
   - `file_id` (optional): Single file ID for single-file chat
   - `file_ids` (optional): Array of file IDs for multi-file chat
   - `model_choice` (required): The language model to use (e.g., "gpt_4o_mini", "gemini-2.5-flash", "gemini-2.5-pro")